55 Last Minute Herbal DIY Gifts

-Elderberry-Blackberry Mead – Mead is honey wine with benefits.
-Traditionally, mead was made with herbs and fruit from the garden.
+Elderberry-Blackberry Mead – Mead is a honey wine with benefits.
+Traditionally, the mead was made with herbs and fruit from the garden.
 It was a medicinal beverage for winter ailments, imparting the actions of the herbs to the drink, and preserving them.
 The honey added additional medicinal benefits, as well as giving the yeast a source of food.

 Cranberry Kombucha – This is an effervescent, tangy-sweet beverage that you can enjoy before your holiday meal, during, or at the end.
 Not only does it taste great, but it will help you by easing the bloating, and overfull feeling that the holidays sometimes bring.

 Dandelion Mead – Dandelions are prolific bloomers.
-While your neighbors are cursing them and trying their best to get rid of them, you can be harvesting them for delicious honey wine.
+While your neighbours are cursing them and trying their best to get rid of them, you can be harvesting them for delicious honey wine.
 Dandelion mead has immune boosting qualities.

-Herb Infused Vinegar
+Herb Infused Vinegar for DIY Gifts

-While herb-infused vinegar can take a while to steep, they can be bottled and given with the herb still in them, within a week after bottling.
+While herb-infused vinegar can take a while to steep, it can be bottled and given with the herb still in them, within a week after bottling.
 The colour change in the vinegar begins immediately and gets more pronounced with time.
 Herbal vinegar can be used as an ingredient in salad dressings, sauces, and marinades.
 Plus herbal vinegars are incredibly health-giving.

 Sage Oxymel – An oxymel is an ancient herbal preparation that combines vinegar, herbs, and honey.
-“Oxy” means “acidic, sharp, keen, pointed” and “mel” means “honey.”
+“Oxy” means “acidic, sharp, keen, pointed” and “Mel” means “honey.”

 Berry and Herb Infused Vinegar – Infused vinegar is super easy to make, especially with berries and small juicy fruit like cherries or pomegranates.

-Cherry Liqueur – Cherry liqueur is sensational in trifle or over ice cream.
+Cherry Liqueur – Cherry liqueur is sensational in a trifle or over ice cream.
 And it’s easy to make at home.

 Limoncello – Limoncello is a slightly bitter, refreshing aperitif.
 Traditionally served icy cold, before meals to stimulate digestive juices, the bitter principle in limoncello is stimulating and carminative.